List of Coronation Street characters introduced in 2011: Craig Tinker

 In 2013, Craig begins acting very strangely.
 He begins avoiding Beth and Kirk and soon reveals to Karl Munro (John Michie) that he had been at the back of The Rovers Return moments before it went up in flames.
 Craig says he'd thrown a cigarette away when Karl, who was the arsonist, came out, so Karl tries to reassure him that victim Sunita Alahan (Shobna Gulati) burned down the building.
 However, Craig plans to turn himself in so Karl tricks him into thinking that he had started the fire so nobody would find out his secret.
 Later, Craig begins to become depressed and Karl starts to take advantage of Craig, such as giving him his phone number and buying him treats.
 Beth confronts Karl, who says he did it as a one-off.
 Craig then bunks off school and eventually disappears.
 Jason Grimshaw (Ryan Thomas), Karl's enemy, and Dev Alahan (Jimmi Harkishin) start to become suspicious about Karl befriending Craig so suddenly.
 Karl tracks him down and threatens to kill him if he pulls any more stunts.
 When he is re-united with Beth and Kirk, Craig fabricates a cover story where he claims he is being bullied by schoolmates Dean McGinley (Jordan Rosindale) and Connor Hayton (Bailey Pearson), resulting in them being suspended.
 The 'bullies' then corner and threaten Craig, but Karl witnesses this and explodes with anger, increasing more suspicion.
 When Dev tries to talk to Craig, Beth intervenes as she assumes they're in trouble with Dev for shoplifting.
 After Beth forces Craig into telling her, Kirk, Jason and Dev what's wrong, Craig finally tells Jason, Dev, Beth and Kirk about the incident.
 The five then work together to bring Karl down, with Dev going to the registry office where Stella Price (Michelle Collins) and Karl plan to marry stop them, while the others go to the police station to make a statement.
 Despite Dev failing to stop the wedding, Karl is arrested after kidnapping Dev and Stella.
-Craig avoids Stella when she tries to apologise for everything Karl put him through.
+Craig avoids Stella when she tries to apologize for everything Karl put him through.